mnb1101/c-toxcore/docs/DHT-Group-Chats.md

 ### Shared state

 Groups contain a data structure called the **shared state** which is given to every peer who joins the group.
-In this structure resides all data pertaining to the group that must only be modifiable by the group founder.
+Within this structure resides all data pertaining to the group that must only be modifiable by the group founder.
 This includes things like the group name, the group type, the peer limit, and the password.
 Additionally, the shared state holds a copy of the group founder's public encryption and signature keys, which is how other peers in the group are able to verify the identity of the group founder.

 The shared state is signed by the founder using the group secret signature key.
-As the founder is the only peer who holds this secret key, this ensures that the shared state may be safely shared by untrusted peers, even in the absence of the founder.
+As the founder is the only peer who holds this secret key, the shared state can be shared with new peers and cryptographically verified even in the absence of the founder.

 When the founder modifies the shared state, he increments the shared state version, signs the new shared state data with the group secret signature key, and broadcasts the new shared state data along with its signature to the entire group.
 When a peer receives this broadcast, he uses the group public signature key to verify that the data was signed with the group secret signature key, and also verifies that the new version is not older than the current version.